codemagic-ci-cd/codemagic-docs/content/knowledge-base/flutter-shader-generation.md

 Steps to build with Flutter shader compilation.

-1. Build the App in Profile mode in your local machine with **actual device connected**.
+1. Build the app in `profile` mode in your local machine with **actual device connected**.
 Play around with the app to trigger as many animations as you need, especially ones with compilation jank.

 ```bash
 flutter run --profile --cache-sksl --purge-persistent-cache